Skip to content

 List View

-Toggle to list view for a compact table showing title, author, format, genres, and the date the book was added.
+Toggle to list view for a compact table showing title, author, language, format, genres, uploader, and the date the book was added.
 This is useful when you have a large library and want to scan quickly.

-- Genre filter -- A dropdown to filter by genre.
+• Genre filter -- Filter by genre.

-- Sort -- Sort by title (A-Z or Z-A), author, or date added.
+• Sort -- Sort by title (A-Z or Z-A), author, or date added.

-- Search -- Full-text search across titles, authors, and other metadata.
+• Search -- Full-text search across titles, authors, and other metadata.
 The search is typo-tolerant, so close matches still surface results.

 There is also a global search available from anywhere in the app via Ctrl+K (or the search button in the sidebar), which searches across both the library and navigation links.